2 Yuri

 “It’s some way yet,” answered Bull.
 “We will show you.”

 Bull didn’t wait for an answer.
 He and Thomas turned away and began walking.
-Yuri could tell they weren’t looking to talk to him at this point, so he followed at a distance with Gulag alongside.
+Yuri could tell they weren’t looking to talk to him at this point, so he followed at a distance with Gulag by his side.

 Yuri only interacted with Bull and Thomas when they stopped to eat.
 He was surprised to discover they treated him with no malice or hatred.
 They served him food and drink at various stops.
 At night they all climbed into certain trees that had hammock-style branches.
 They showed no fear of him, nor tried to control him, and Yuri could not understand why.